jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

 $$
 </div>

 We can discretize the trajectory of the aircraft along the spline in small sectors.
-Considering $V_i$ the velocity at the start of a sector, $V_{med}$ the velocity at the middle of the sector, and $l$ the length of the sector, combining equations (6-9) we can approximate the acceleration at each sector by:
+Considering $V_i$ the velocity at the start of a sector, $V_{med}$ the velocity at the middle point of the sector, and $l$ the length of the sector, combining equations (6-9) we can approximate the acceleration at each sector by:

 <div class="mjx-chtml">
 $$